 Remarkably, several historic apiaries still exist in Malta.
 Apiaries are places where bees are kept for honey production.
 Originally, Malta’s bees were kept in earthenware jars.
 Some speculate that Malta’s existing apiaries might date back to the time of the Carthaginians or the Romans, who came after the Phoenicians.
 However, other apiaries are considerably newer.

 The apiary pictured here is located on the Xemxija Heritage Trail in northern Malta.
 Other points of interest on the trail include prehistoric cart ruts, once-inhabited caves, a centuries-old carob tree, tombs, Roman baths, and structures that were used by farmers in more recent times.
-(For more details, see this Xemxija Heritage Trail brochure, written by the Malta Tourism Authority.
-Also see this Xemxija Heritage Trail map.)
+For more details, see this Xemxija Heritage Trail brochure, written by the Malta Tourism Authority.

 This apiary, as well as others in the area, might have served varying functions during different time periods.
 First, it could have been used as a burial site.
 Later, it might have been transformed into human dwellings, an apiary, an animal shelter, and even a WWII-era bomb shelter.